micmejia/bible-dump/AMPC/Revelation/Rev 3.md

-And to the angel (messenger) of the assembly (church) in Sardis write: These are the words of Him Who has the seven Spirits of God [[^a]the sevenfold Holy Spirit] and the seven stars: I know your record _and_ what you are doing; you are supposed to be alive, but [in reality] you are dead.
+And to the angel (messenger) of the assembly (church) in Sardis write: These are the words of Him Who has the seven Spirits of God [the sevenfold Holy Spirit] and the seven stars: I know your record _and_ what you are doing; you are supposed to be alive, but [in reality] you are dead.